 8.7 Heavy Repairs, Overhauls, Projects, Special Campaigns and System-Wide Modifications

 8.7.1 Heavy repairs, overhauls, special campaigns and system-wide modifications must be in accordance with Sound Transit-approved plans and procedures and conform to Sound Transit configuration management requirements as described in Section 9.
 The County will provide a cost benefit analysis, scope of work, and schedule documentation for heavy repairs, overhauls, projects, special campaigns, and system-wide modifications of all LRV, Facilities and right-of-way systems and equipment.
 Sound Transit will analyze KCM proposed options that include subcontracting or the County performing the Work.
 Sound Transit reserves the right to perform its own cost benefit analysis, scope of work and schedule documentation in support of such efforts.
-Sound Transit will make the final determination and authorization of heavy repair, overhauls, projects, special campaigns and system-wide modifications of Link LRV, Facilities and Right-of-Way project ownership and delivery.
+Sound Transit will make the final determination and authorization of heavy repair, overhauls, projects, special campaigns and system-wide modifications of Link LRV, facilities and right-of-way project ownership and delivery.
 The County will support Sound Transit in any heavy repairs, overhauls, projects, special campaigns and system-wide modifications.

 8.7.2 Prior to completion of construction and systems contracts, re-work and modifications may be conducted by the original contractors or manufacturers and will be supported by the County.